What are Endocrine Disruptors & How They Destroy Health

 Say no to receipts at the cash register (better for the environment too) and do your research on which companies make products that are actually BPA-free (they may have equally dangerous ingredients), and stay away from polycarbonate plastics as a rule.

-Commonly found in women's menstrual hygiene products such as bleached, commercial pads and tampons, Dioxins are known carcinogens that can disrupt male and female sex hormone signalling.
+Commonly found in women's menstrual hygiene products such as bleached, commercial pads and tampons, dioxins are known "carcinogens" (cancer-causing agents) that can disrupt male and female sex hormone signalling.

-Instead, choose unbleached organic products in this department.
+Instead, choose unbleached organic products when it comes to this area.

-Atrazine can be tricky to avoid, especially if it’s in your water, but you can do your best by switching to organic produce and using a high quality water filtration system, or sticking with distilled water which you can remineralise by placing in a glass jar in the sun and adding a pinch of salt.
+Atrazine can be tricky to avoid, especially if it’s in your water, but you can do your best by switching to organic or spray-free local produce and using a high quality water filtration system at home.

-Our cells die and replenish constantly and that’s completely normal and healthy.
-But what isn’t normal is when endocrine disruptors signal perfectly healthy cells to die, which is exactly what phthalates do to healthy testicular cells.
+It's important to remember that our cells recycle constantly as a normal, healthy process.
+But what is NOT normal, is when endocrine disruptors signal perfectly healthy cells to die, which is exactly what phthalates do to healthy cells.

 Phthalates have also worryingly been linked to hormone changes, low sperm count, obesity, diabetes, and more.

 Phthalates are used to soften plastics, as well as to make fragrances stick to your skin for longer.
-You can avoid this endocrine disruptor by switching from plastic food containers to glass, reading personal care item labels carefully and avoiding those with fragrance, and finding out which children’s toys have phthalates.
+You can avoid this endocrine disruptor by switching from plastic food containers to glass, reading personal care item labels carefully and avoiding those with "fragrance" (which is almost always synthetic).

 Learn more in Natural Remedies for Thyroid Health.